martialboniou/dotfiles/config/nvim.symlink/README.md

 **IMPORTANT**: If you put your plugins in `lua/hondana-dev/plugins`, please choose an original filename (say, add your name as a  prefix).
-If another plugin spec file with the same name may exist in `fnl/hondana-dev/plugins` in the future, the compiled version in `lua/hondana-dev/plugins` will crush yours.
+If another plugin spec file with the same name may exist in `fnl/hondana-dev/plugins` in the future, the compiled version in `lua/hondana-dev/plugins` would crush yours.

 If you want to edit some Fennel code, notice that: